Sinfolke/ispa-parser/README.md

  9. After all done i can adjust parser rule syntax and do bootstrap
 ### Todo
   Add handle of variables in Rule_other

-  Make proper handle of method call in group
+  Make proper handle of method call in IR-debug

   Add handle of ${} in string

   Add skip of spaces between rules

   Add defintion of type for group value

-  Add handle of value when assigned to variable in group Fix error with incorrect literalsToToken convertion and replaceDublications
+  Add handle of value when assigned to variable in group

+  Fix error with incorrect replaceDublications

+  Add proper handle of nested rules in process_Rule_other
 ### Parser syntax

   see ```concepts/syntax```